Why is Jesus the Only-begotten Son of God?

 By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten [monogenēs] son, (KJV)

-He said, “Take your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”
-(Genesis 22:2 ESV)
+“Take your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”
+(ESV)

-In the Hebrew text, God refers to Isaac three times in one mention: “(1) your son, (2) your only-kind whom you love, (3) Isaac.”
+In the Hebrew text of Genesis 22:2, God refers to Isaac three times in one mention: “(1) your son, (2) your only-kind whom you love, (3) Isaac.”
 This highlights the intensity of Abraham’s affections for Isaac.
-Isaac was monogenēs to Abraham not because he was the only son that Abraham begot, but because Abraham loved him so much that he was irreplaceable—hence, “only-kind”.
+Isaac was monogenēs to Abraham not because he was the only son that Abraham begot, but because Abraham loved him so much that he was irreplaceable—hence, “only-kind; unique”.

 Interestingly, John 3:16 is written in such a way that recalls the language of Genesis 22:2.